A guide to the towns and villages of the Southern Highlands.

 The Fold Loves // watching the sun go down from the Burrawang Village Hotel’s beer garden.

-Perched on the top of the Illawarra Escarpment, Robertson has a whole lot of country character mixed in with strong, farming foundations.
+Perched on top of the Illawarra Escarpment, Robertson has a whole lot of country character mixed in with strong, farming foundations.
 A wide main street is lined with sweet shops, relaxed restaurants and the newly renovated local pub.
 There is also a really strong creative community in Robbo with hubs like the SHAC providing a space for artists and designers to create, teach, exhibit and sell their work.

 The Fold Loves // the Robbo Show!